Scleritis: Anterior Indian Medical PG Practice Questions and MCQs

 - This option is incorrect because **congenital dacryocystitis** is a condition where nasolacrimal duct massage is a standard and effective treatment.

-Scleritis: Anterior Indian Medical PG Question 10: Which of the following conditions is associated with posterior staphyloma?
+Scleritis: Anterior Indian Medical PG Question 8: Ciliary staphyloma is seen in which of the following conditions?

 - A. Pathological myopia (Correct Answer)